zachglick/neural-network-potential-workshop/meeting_2/README.md

   - The file can be read with `numpy.loadz`
   - Geometries are stored in Angstrom; energies in kcal / mol

-* `aspirin_dataset.py` Contains the `AspirinDataset` class for easily loading and managing the geometries and energies.
+* `aspirin_dataset.py` Contains the `AspirinDataset` class for easily loading and managing the geometries and energies in `rmd17_aspirin_edited.npz`.
-This file is also where you implement a molecular feature vector (i.e. a constant length vector to describe an arbitrary aspirin molecule).
+This file is also where you implement a molecular feature vector (i.e. a constant length vector to describe an arbitrary geometry of the aspirin molecule).

 * `pes_neural_network.py` Contains the `PESNeuralNetwork` class, which is a neural network object for modeling the potential energy surface of a single molecule (such as aspirin).
 This file is where you implement a neural network architecture (i.e. choose a sequence of various size layers and activation functions).